EDUCBA Logo

 MAX IF Function Example 2-4

-In the above formula, we have applied MAX and IF function and then we selected Column C2 to C13 where we have listed the category name as C2:C13 and then we have checked the condition by selecting the cell as F4 where the F4 column is nothing but Category Name.
+In the above formula, we applied MAX and IF functions, and then we selected Column C2 to C13, where we listed the category name as C2:C13.
+Then we checked the condition by selecting the cell as F4 where the F4 column is nothing but Category Name.

-Now the if condition will check for the entire category name in C2 to C13 column whether it matches with the mentioned Category name in the F4 column; if the category name matches, it will return the largest sales value from the selected D column as D2 to D13 and lock the cells by pressing F4 where we will get the $ symbol to indicate that cells are locked, and we have given the Formula as =MAX(IF($C$2:$C$13=F4,$D$2:$D$13)).
+Now the if condition will check for the entire category name in C2 to C13 column to determine whether it matches the mentioned Category name in the F4 column; if the category name matches, it will return the largest sales value from the selected D column as D2 to D13 and lock the cells by pressing F4 where we will get the $ symbol to indicate that cells are locked.
+We have given the Formula as =MAX(IF($C$2:$C$13=F4,$D$2:$D$13)).

 MAX IF Function Example 2-5